Extending Celonis perspectives

 From the Celonis navigation bar, select Data > Objects and Events.

-Select Perspectives in the top navigation bar to browse the existing perspectives for your Celonis team.
+Select Perspectives in the Objects and Events navigation panel to browse the existing perspectives for your Celonis team.
 Click any perspective to view it.

 Click the Extend button for the perspective you want to extend, or go to the context menu (the three vertical dots) for the perspective and select Extend.